TAHA513/popo/replit.md

 ## Overview

-LaaBoBo Live is a full-stack live streaming application with a focus on interactive gift-giving and social features.
-The platform allows users to broadcast live streams, watch content from other creators, send virtual gifts, and engage through real-time chat.
-The application features a unique collection of animated gift characters with custom effects.
+LaaBoBo Garden (حديقة LaaBoBo) is an innovative social virtual pet platform that revolutionizes social media interaction through virtual pet care and community engagement.
+The platform focuses on virtual pet ownership, social gardens, gift economies, and interactive community features without the complexity of live streaming.
+Each user owns a virtual pet (like "أرنوب الصغير") in their digital garden, creating an emotional connection and encouraging daily engagement through care activities, social visits, and gift exchanges.

 ## User Preferences